 There are so many ways for us to treat the environment well while keeping the Christmas spirit alive.
 I’ve developed some eco-friendly holiday decorating strategies over the years and they haven’t failed me yet!
 I’m sharing some of these strategies so that we can all have a wonderful, green Christmas this year (and maybe get a reward from Santa Claus!).

-- Choose LED lights: How about using LED lights for your Christmas trees?
+How about using LED lights for your Christmas trees?
 They last twice as long and are ninety percent more efficient than traditional bulbs.
-If you’d like some options, you can check out our Multicolor LED or Candlelight LED light strings.
+If you’d like some options, you can check out our pre-lit trees with LED Multicolor Lights or LED Clear Lights.

 Don’t throw away those greeting cards from last year!
 Make some lovely place cards by snipping off the front page of your old greeting cards.
 Decorate them with some gold ink and use some pretty ribbon to attach them to small potted plants.
 These will look beautiful on your table and can even double as party favors.

 Ever wondered what you should do with old gift wrapping paper and ribbons?
 Try using them to wrap presents (just make sure to remove any old tags!).

 These holiday decorating strategies are eco-friendly, economical and you’ll be breathing new life into those beautiful materials (you’re totally hitting three birds with one stone).
 Happy decorating!